Trademark Protection - From Application to Enforcement

 Trade mark protection by incorporation

 An alternative route to trade mark protection is through so-called incorporation.
 Protection by incorporation can be granted to companies whose brand has been around long enough and is so well known in the market that it receives protected status by being considered to be well known.
-This type of trade mark protection is very difficult to obtain, and it is up to you as the owner to prove that your trademark is well-known enough to be considered established.
+This type of trade mark protection is very difficult to obtain, and it is up to you as the owner to prove that your trade mark is well-known enough to be considered established.
 For that reason, protection through registration is preferred for the vast majority.

 Which Companies Should Apply for Trade Mark Protection?